 Although it’s incredibly important to be aware of vascular issues like peripheral artery disease, toenails that don’t seem to grow may be caused by other health issues.
 Fungal infections, ingrown toenails, an injury to the nail bed, chemotherapy, radiation, spinal injuries, and paralysis can all cause your toenails to stop growing properly.

 If the above conditions have been ruled out, poor circulation may be to blame for your toenails not growing.
 Additionally, there are a few other symptoms that can help indicate whether or not peripheral artery disease may be the cause.

 Peripheral Artery Disease Feet and Leg Symptoms

-If you’re not sure if peripheral artery disease is causing your toenails to stop growing, you may want to consider if you’ve been experiencing any other symptoms of PAD in addition to your toenails not growing.
-Before we explore some of the more common symptoms, however, it’s important to note that some people with PAD may not experience any symptoms.
-This is particularly common for those in the early or middle stages of PAD.
-If you have any of the risk factors for PAD, it’s a good idea to get a PAD screening at your nearest USA Vascular Centers location.
-The earlier PAD is diagnosed, the better.
+o determine if peripheral artery disease (PAD) is causing your toenails to stop growing, consider whether you’re experiencing any other symptoms of PAD.
+Note that some people with PAD may not experience any symptoms, especially in the early or middle stages.
+If you have any risk factors for PAD, it’s important to get screened at your nearest USA Vascular Centers location.
+Early diagnosis and treatment of PAD can improve your prognosis.

-One of the most notable symptoms of PAD is pain in your legs when you’re walking a short distance or climbing a flight of stairs.
-If your legs ache, feel tingly, or cramp up during light activity but stop hurting once you sit down, you may be dealing with intermittent claudication, a telltale sign of PAD.
-Other PAD symptoms include leg hair that stops growing, open sores that heal slowly or never heal at all, and persistent coldness in your legs or feet.
+- Pain in the legs.
+One of the most notable symptoms of PAD is pain in your legs when walking a short distance or climbing stairs.
+If your legs ache, feel tingly, or cramp up during light activity but stop hurting once you sit down, you may be experiencing intermittent claudication, a telltale sign of PAD.
+When PAD has progressed to CLI, you might have leg pain even at rest.

 Challenges of Noticing Vascular Disease Symptoms in Legs and Feet